 In general, sparklers, fountains and novelty fireworks items that do not explode or are not intended to spin or to leave the ground and fly through the air, are permitted for use in North Carolina.
 Fireworks that are legal include:

-- Snake and glow worms
+Snake and glow worms

 Smoke devices consisting of a tube or sphere that produce white or colored smoke

 Trick noisemakers, including party poppers, string poppers and snappers

-The Apex Fire Department wants to remind everyone that children under the age of 16 cannot legally buy or use fireworks in North Carolina.
+Children under the age of 16 cannot legally buy or use fireworks in North Carolina.

 Fire Department Tips